miltoncandelero/0xF00D/_posts/2019-10-26-spicy-honey-pork-ribs.md

   - Covered means with tinfoil or inside an oven bag.
   - Try to balance the ribs on their side.
 8. Remove the cover, raise the heat to medium-kinda-high and cook from another hour.
-  - Keep those ribs on its side
+  - Keep those ribs on their side
 9. Every 15 min or so bathe the ribs with their own juice.
-10. When its done, turn the oven off, cut the ribs into individual ribs and roll them in the remaining sauce.
+10. When it's done, turn the oven off, cut the ribs into individual ribs and roll them in the remaining sauce.
 Return to the oven for 5 mire minutes to allow for a bit of cooling and thickening of the glaze.

 There you go, spicy honey ribs.